apehex/ctf/hackthebox/pwn/racecar/README.md

 On the last line, we want to print the content of `local_3c` instead of the input saved in `__format`.

-Break on input with 'ctrl + c'

-Display next 30 instructions:

-Retrieve the address of the local variable `local_3c` containing the flag.

-After the fgets call, EAX contains the address of the flag string.

-The buffer is 171 bytes long
-Crash the binary:
-iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii

 ## Reading the stack